Introducing

 related_ticker = company.ticker

-if related_ticker notin id_map:
+if related_ticker not in id_map:

 id_map[related_ticker] = current_id